IBM/zopeneditor-about/README.md

 To interact with z/OS, this extension also automatically co-installs the [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) VS Code Extension.
 This extension can be used to edit COBOL, PL/I, HLASM, REXX, and JCL files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
 It can even run JCL jobs via right-click and let's you download and browse job spool files.

-**New**: IBM Z Open Editor v4.0.0 introduced advanced capabilities that go beyond program editing.
+IBM Z Open Editor v4.0.0 introduced advanced capabilities that go beyond program editing.
 These are at the moment preprocessor support for COBOL, a new Web view built on top of Zowe Explorer that displays z/OS resources such as data sets and jobs in a sortable table, a new DBB user build VS Code Problems view integration, HLASM custom macros support.
 All users get a 60-day evaluation trial for these advanced capabilities.
-After that they are licensed via the IBM Developer for z/OS Enterprise Edition offering.
-The language editing capabilities are still free and will be maintained and enhanced as always.
+After that, the advanced capabilities will require an IBM Developer for z/OS Enterprise Edition license.
+However, the language editing capabilities are still free and will be maintained and enhanced as always.
 See the [IBM Documentation](https://ibm.biz/code-whatsnew) with details.

-**Warning**: This is the v4.5.0 release, but we are announcing for the upcoming Z Open Editor v5.0.0 that there will be two major changes that might impact how you deploy Z Open Editor in your organization:

-- Support for a Java 11 runtime will be removed: Users running Z Open Editor on their local systems will require a Java 17 or newer runtime.
-The editor will not work with Java 11 anymore.
-We recommend IBM's Semeru Runtime or JDK.
-Distributions from Oracle and OpenJDK will also work.
-Switching to Java 17 is long overdue for us and it will allow us to finally adopt newer versions of LSP4J and work with some of the exciting features that it provides.
-- Zowe v3 will be required: When installing Z Open Editor v5 it will downloads and installs Zowe Explorer v3.
-Zowe Explorer v2 will not work anymore.
-For IBM RSE API Plugin for Zowe CLI the requirement will be Zowe CLI v8.
-Zowe v3 is announced for September 30, 2024.
-See the zowe.org/vnext page with all of the changes announced for this Zowe release.
-Note, that users need to wait to upgrade to Zowe Explorer v3 until Z Open Editor 5.0 is available.
-We recommend disabling Zowe Explorer's auto update shortly before the Zowe v3 release.
-See the VS Code documentation for how to easily do this in the VS Code Extensions view.

 ## Table of contents